 This strategy works so well because when you have pages where it’s unnatural to have a ton of content or links pointing to it, you can link to that page from your SEO power page and boost its rankings.

-In the world of SEO, we call this “link juice” and it can be passed from your power page gets passed on to whichever page on your site you want to boost.
+In the world of SEO, we call this “link juice” and it can be passed from your power page to whichever page on your site you want to boost.

-These guys spend weeks on one piece of content and then generate a ton of links.
+These sites spend weeks on a single piece of content and then generate a ton of links.
 Ultimately, their posts are some of the highest-ranking on Google.

 If you don’t have any “SEO Power Pages” on your site it’s time to get to work.

 NOTE: An SEO Power Page does not have to be a blog post.
-Your “Home” page is a power page, although most of the links you get to that page will be brand related.
-It is also acceptable to have a non-blog post sub page as a power page as long as there is enough content to support it.
+Your “Home” page is a power page, although most of the links you get to that page will be brand-related.
+It is also acceptable to have a non-blog subpage as a power page as long as there is enough content to support it.

 Another trick is to go to Quora and post a question.
 For example, “what are the problems keeping SEO consultants and agencies up at night?”